AdamSobieski/Nifty/OVERVIEW.md

 ### Modelling Actions

-The Nifty project's approach to modelling actions utilizes the interfaces for querying and updating collections of formulas.
+The Nifty project's approach to modelling actions utilizes the interfaces for querying and updating collections of n-ary formulas.

 ```cs
 public interface IAction : IHasReadOnlyFormulaCollection